Fort Worth Symphony Orchestra: History

 In 2000, Miguel Harth-Bedoya succeeded Giordano as FWSO music director.
 Harth-Bedoya and the FWSO have made commercial recordings for such labels as harmonia mundi.
 In September 2016, the FWSO musicians took industrial action and went on strike.
 On December 8, almost three months after the strike, an anonymous donor gave US$700,000 to help close the orchestra's deficit.
 This allowed the two sides to come to an agreement of keeping musicians' salaries at its current levels for the first two years, followed by a 2% raise the third year and a 2.5% raise the fourth year.
 In May 2018, the FWSO announced that Harth-Bedoya was to conclude his music directorship of the orchestra at the close of the 2019–2020 season, and subsequently to take the title of conductor laureate.

 In March 2019, Robert Spano first guest-conducted the FWSO.
 The orchestra announced the appointment of Spano as its new principal guest conductor, with immediate effect, with a contract through the 2022–2023 season, at the time of his FWSO debut.
 In February 2021, the FWSO announced the appointment of Spano as its next music director, effective with the 2022–2023 season, with an initial contract of three years.
 Spano transitioned from principal guest conductor to music director-designate of the FWSO on 1 April 2021.

 In September 2021, Kevin John Edusei first guest-conducted the FWSO.
 In December 2021, the FWSO announced the appointment of Edusei as its next principal guest conductor, effective with the 2022-2023 season, with an initial contract of 3 years.
+In January 2023, Dame Jane Glover first guest-conducted the FWSO.
+In February 2024, the FWSO announced the appointment of Glover as its next principal guest conductor, the first female conductor ever named to the post, effective 1 August 2025.